a review by Jeffrey Overstreet

 Snatch reminds me of arrogant basketball superstar Dennis Rodman.
 It’s all attitude, flashy tattoos, muscling about, amoral, foul-mouthed, and it has a rather disturbing connection to Madonna.

-A couple of years ago, director Guy Ritchie, Madonna’s new husband, delivered the best of the many Pulp Fiction imitators — a little crime caper called Lock, Stock and Two Smoking Barrels.
+Director Guy Ritchie, Madonna’s new husband, delivered us the best of the Pulp Fiction wanna-be’s, a little crime caper called Lock, Stock and Two Smoking Barrels just a couple of years ago.
 That stylish, hyperviolent film was like a big cartoon.
-In it, small, ambitious, stupid males made a bad gamble and got stuck in power plays between big, malevolent, stupid villains.
-We cared about these poor souls because they were just naive and empty-headed, and really needed a chance to learn their lesson and go on with their lives.
-The major nasties chasing them were like wild dogs, easy to despise.
-Lots of blood was shed, but the “heroes” slipped through it somehow.
-It was catastrophic collision of accidents, coincidences, and close-calls that kept us gasping, wincing, and laughing.
-While Lock, Stock was too indulgently violent for me to give it much of a recommendation, I appreciated how its storytelling worked like a well-wound watch, and that it had a conscience (however feeble).
+In it, small, dumb, young men made a bad gamble and got stuck in power plays between big, dumb, malevolent villains.
+We cared about these poor souls because they were just naive and stupid, and really needed a chance to learn their lesson and go on with their lives, but the major nasties chasing them were like wild dogs.
+Lots of blood was shed, and somehow the heroes slipped through it all right, in a catastrophic collision of accidents, coincidences, and close-calls that kept us gasping, wincing, and laughing.
+While the movie was too indulgently violent for me to give it much of a recommendation, I appreciated how its storytelling worked like a well-wound watch, and that it had a conscience (however feeble.)

-At last, Ritchie’s much-anticipated follow-up has arrived.
-It’s called Snatch and it’s like, well, a remake of Lock, Stock.
-But it’s a lesser remake, with the moral backbone ripped out of it and the style turned up several notches.
+Snatch is like a remake of Lock, Stock with the moral backbone ripped out of it and the style turned up several notches.

 To paraphrase its impossibly tangled multiple plotlines: two brothers get involved in illegal unlicensed boxing where the fights are rigged.
 When they find out that their fighter is unable to fight, they know that their boss, a tough-talking old godfather of the underworld, is going to have their heads.
 More accurately, he might feed them to his wild dogs.